MenxLi/pody/docs/pody-cli.md

 ```

 ## More

+In addition to the above, the subcommand of `pody` can also be `help`, `version` and `copy-id`.
+The overall usage is as follows:

-You can also use `help` to get help on a specific route, or a subset of routes:
+You can use `help` to get help on a specific route, or a subset of routes:
 ```sh
 pody help pod/restart
 pody help pod/